ReMEDy2 Trial

 History of Being Generally Safe and Well Tolerated

-DM199 therapy is intended to restore normal levels of the KLK1 protein in the body and thereby restore the natural function of the Kallikrein-Kinin system.
-In previous clinical trials, including a 91-patient Phase 2 study in acute ischemic stroke, over 250 patients have received over 2,500 doses and DM199 has been generally safe and well tolerated.
+DM199 (rhKLK1) therapy is intended to restore normal levels of the KLK1 protein in the body and thereby restore the natural function of the Kallikrein-Kinin system.
+In previous clinical trials, including a 91-patient Phase 2 study in acute ischemic stroke, over 275 patients have received over 2,500 doses and DM199 has been generally safe and well tolerated.
 The most common adverse events have been constipation, nausea, diarrhea and fever, all of which resolved without additional medical treatment.
 Additionally, forms of KLK1 produced from human urine and animal sources have treated millions of patients in Asia with a similar excellent safety profile.

 Intended Improvement in Stroke Recovery

-DM199 is an investigational stroke therapy and is intended to improve patients’ potential for full or nearly full physical recovery and reduce risk of death following an acute ischemic stroke.
+DM199 (rhKLK1) is an investigational stroke therapy and is intended to improve patients’ potential for full or nearly full physical recovery and reduce risk of death following an acute ischemic stroke.

 Potential Reduction of Stroke Recurrence Risk